WPManageNinja/fluent-affiliate-docs/guide/getting-started/installation-activation-licensing.md

+---
+title: Installation, Activation & Licensing
+description: Step-by-step guide to install, activate, and license FluentAffiliate WordPress plugin.
+Learn how to download, upload, and configure your affiliate management system.
+---

 # Installation, Activation & Licensing

 Installing and activating FluentAffiliate is a quick and easy process.
 This guide will walk you through the steps to install, upgrade, and activate your FluentAffiliate license so you can start managing your affiliate program right away.